- Types of Students

 The Academic Common Market has been discontinued for undergraduate students for the upcoming academic year.
 New graduate students can still apply if they are in eligible majors.

-2018-19 Award Packages - Incoming freshmen will be notified of their financial aid packages by April 1, 2018.
+2018-19 Award Packages - Continuing, transfer, and graduate students will be notified of their financial aid award packages in early June 2018.

 Two-factor authentication is required to access iROAR.
 Two-factor authentication asks individuals for a secondary confirmation of their identity at log in using a physical device, such as an app or text message on your phone.
 Clemson University will use Duo Security for two-factor authentication.
 Please visit 2fa.clemson.edu for more information and to sign up for Duo Security.